 We can’t talk about the letter you haven’t written without acknowledging the world that taught you not to write it.

-Driven, ambitious women — particularly those who also carry the weight of marginalized identities — have been systematically trained to make their inner lives small.
+driven women.
+Particularly those who also carry the weight of marginalized identities.
+Have been systematically trained to make their inner lives small.
 To be agreeable.
 To keep the peace.
 To express enough to seem relatable but not so much as to seem demanding, difficult, or “too much.”
 The socialization runs deep, and it runs early.

 This is not a personal failing.
 It is the logical output of an illogical demand: be authentic, but not so authentic that you make anyone uncomfortable.
 Have needs, but not too many.
 Feel things, but not in ways that are inconvenient to others.